Migrating a WordPress site is no easy task. It can either be done manually, which requires some advanced skills or with a migration plugin.

 @ini_set( ‘max_input_time’, ‘300’ );

-We have used Duplicator plugin in the past and we think that it’s a good alternative in case you are considering a new backup and migration plugin.
+I have used Duplicator plugin in the past and I think that it’s a good alternative in case you are considering a new backup and migration plugin.

-With that said, we hope this article helped you solve your problem!
+With that said, I hope this article helped you solve your problem!

-If you are still facing any issues with your migration, do let us know in the comment section and we will guide you in the best way we can ^_^
+If you are still facing any issues with your migration, do let us know in the comment section and I will help you in the best way I can ^_^